All Products

 table_namespace

-The schema in which the base table resides.
+The schema where the base table resides.

 table_name